-"Achievable challenge" is a fundamental concept of the Scouting movement.
-We want the youth in our program to have opportunities to grow and become their best selves.
-This is no different for a youth with a disability, even though we have to make adjustments to what we do to have a successful Scouting journey.
+The idea of achievable challenge is a foundation concept of the Scouting movement.
+We seek to give every youth in our program an opportunity to grow and become his or her best self.
+This is no different for a youth with a disability, even though we have to make adjustments in our techniques to ensure a successful Scouting journey.

-Scout leaders and other parents will need you.
-You help them understand the best way to work with your child.
-Your attitude toward your child and the Scouting experience could be the most important part of having a successful experience for everyone involved.
-To begin with, take a moment to think about everything that your child can do today despite the disability.
-Then take a moment to imagine everything your child could do if given good experiences and time to grow and mature.
+As the parent or guardian, Scout leaders and other parents are going to look to you to try to understand the best way to work with your child.
+Your attitude toward your child and toward the Scouting experience may be the single biggest factor in having a successful experience for everyone involved.
+To begin with, take a moment to think about everything that your child can do despite the disability, because that represents where you are today, beginning the Scouting journey.
+Then take a moment to imagine everything your child may be able to do if given good experiences and time to grow and mature.
 That is your future.
-The Scouting experience will be better if we all focus on what your child can do, rather than what he or she can't do right now.
+The Scouting experience will be better if your efforts focus on what your child can do, rather than what he or she can't do right now.

-If you hold a positive image of your child's future, you should find that your Scout leaders and the other guardians/parents are willing to partner with you, and go over and above to help your child participate fully in the program.
+If you hold a positive image of your child's future and are open to finding ways to overcome obstacles, you should find that your Scout leaders and fellow guardians/parents are willing to partner with you and go over and above to give your child chances to participate fully in the program.
 Similarly, if you can maintain a positive attitude toward the other adults you encounter, seeing them as partners and teammates rather than obstacles, everyone's experience will be better.
-That includes not only your child, but all of the Scouts your child is with.
+That includes not only your child, but all of the Scouts your child participates with.

 Please do not sell your child short.
-At the same time, understand that earning ranks and awards is not everything.
-Your child can benefit and grow from your time in Scouting without ever becoming an Eagle Scout.
+At the same time, understand that earning Scout ranks is not everything and you don't have to become an Eagle Scout to benefit and grow from your time in Scouting.